sedelmeyer/cc-pydata/_sources/tutorial.rst.txt

 GitHub, Jupyter notebooks, and other static site generators typically rely on Markdown as a lightweight markup language.

+QUESTION:

 * So then, why does the ``cc-pydata`` project template use reStructuredText instead of Markdown?
 * Afterall, reStructuredText is a bit more verbose and not quite as frictionless for an author to use compared to Markdown.

+ANSWER:

-Because benefits abound, particularly for technical writing (once you get past the initial learning curve).
-And, because the primary assumption is that you'll be writing technical content to document and support your Python-based ``cc-pydata`` project, reStructuredText is the better choice.
+* Because benefits abound, particularly for technical writing (once you get past the initial learning curve).
+* And, because the primary assumption is that you'll be writing technical content to document and support your Python-based ``cc-pydata`` project, reStructuredText is the better choice.

 Here are a few primary reasons worth highlighting: